Sunday 8th October 2023

 The London International Open was grateful for the support of our sponsors:

-Now under new management, The London International Open, better known as The Miller-Hallett, is the UK's oldest Epee competition.
+The London International Open, better known as The Miller-Hallett, is the UK's oldest Epee competition.
 It was founded in 1928 when Alexander Miller-Hallett, a stalwart of The Epee Club, presented a cup for an international competition.

 The Miller-Hallett soon became one of the most prestigious competitions in Europe attracting leading fencers from all over the world.
 The roll of honour includes winners from France, Sweden, the United States of America and Germany.
 However, in addition to being a prestige event, it also had a reputation for being one of the most friendly in the calendar.